hwang1996/Pattern-Recognition-Project/README.md

 # Pattern-Recognition-Project
-Project in Course Pattern Recognition
+*Project in Course Pattern Recognition
+*Run in Caffe
+*Use custom Caffe data layer, which could be a refence